 The older children were better able to make the connection between the book “Green Eggs and Ham” and this activity.
 The younger children just like playing with all the pieces…

 I also noticed that all the children, regardless of age, liked to have lots of pieces to work with.
 Although some of the children did play in this center together, it seemed they were having just a bit of trouble sharing.
 They seemed to enjoy this activity most if they had the entire set of foam pieces all to themselves.

 They liked stacking the pieces to make a very tall sandwich!

 This little girl decided that she needed to cook her sandwiches so she flipped over the basket and had a nice stove top to work with…

 After this little girl finished her sandwiches, she shared one with me and we both pretended to eat them up!
-Be sure to check out our real green eggs (and ham) too!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Be sure to check out our real green eggs (and ham) too!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Twitter

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program